Sharma-IT/Oncore-Payroll-Automation/README.md

 This Cypress test suite automates the process of submitting your weekly payroll timesheet for all weekdays on payroll sites powered by Oncore.
 The suite includes a test case for adding timesheet entries for each weekday and submitting the timesheet.

-**Note:** You may need to update the `rateDropdown` select value in `cypress/support/commands.js` and periodically, at intervals of a few months.
+**Note:** You may need to periodically update the `rateDropdown` select value in `cypress/support/commands.js`, at intervals of a few months.

 ## Table of Contents